nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Recording a meeting: `meeting`

+Records a meeting with an existing person in FriendDex.

+Format: `meeting INDEX d/DATETIME desc/DESCRIPTION`

+Examples:
+* `meeting 1 d/16-02-2021 1130 desc/We had lunch together!`
+* `meeting 2 d/17-02-2021 1930 desc/We went to see the sunset!`

 ### Locating persons by name: `find`